gramework/gramework/README.md

 ### Hello world

-The example below will serve "hello, grameworld" and register flag "bind", that allows you to choose another ip/port that gramework should listen:
+The example below will serve "hello, grameworld".
+Gramework will register flag "bind" for you, that allows you to choose another ip/port that gramework should listen:

 ```go
 package main